Grammatical errors can significantly impact the credibility of any written work.

 Proofreading has become very relevant for businesses today.

-Business owners do not have the time or capacity to go through their marketing copies, business proposals, publications, and newsletters.
+Business owners need more time or capacity to review their marketing copies, business proposals, publications, and newsletters.

 They are looking for people with these skills to do this kind of work for them.
-So, if you become an expert at proofreading, you can land yourself good deals.
+So, if you become a proofreading expert, you can land good deals.

 Even better, you can do proofreading virtually for companies.
 And you can do it anywhere.

-All you’ll need is a computer or phone, an internet connection, and digital writing assistance tools such as Grammarly.
+You’ll need a computer or phone, an internet connection, and digital writing assistance tools such as Grammarly.